|Journal||Australian Tax Review: Parts & Bound Volumes||31/07/2012||30123125||$2,067.00||Add to cart|

 Being a fully refereed journal, articles are only accepted for publication after a rigorous peer review process.
 Appropriate referees (a minimum of two for each article submitted) are selected by the editors from the ranks of senior Australian and international tax academics and practitioners.

-The General Editors, Professor Chris Evans and Professor Michael Walpole, both from the Australian School of Taxation and Business Law at The University of New South Wales, work with an Editorial Board of high profile members of the tax profession in Australia and overseas:
+The General Editor, Professor Chris Evans from the Australian School of Taxation and Business Law at The University of New South Wales, works with an Editorial Board of high profile members of the tax profession in Australia and overseas:

 • Professor Catherine Brown, Faculty of Law, University of Calgary

-• Commissioner Michael D’Ascenzo AO, Australian Taxation Office
+• Commissioner Michael D’Ascenzo AO, Adjunct Professor, University of Melbourne and University of New South Wales; former Commission, Australian Taxation Office

 • Professor Judith Freedman, Faculty of Law, Oxford University

-• The Hon Justice Michelle Gordon, Federal Court of Australia
+• The Hon Justice Michelle Gordon, High Court of Australia

-• Professor Richard Krever, Department of Business Law and Taxation, Monash University
+• Professor Richard Krever, Faculty of Law, Monash University

 • The Hon Sir Anthony Mason AC, KBE, Former Chief Justice of the High Court of Australia

-• Associate Professor Ann O’Connell, Melbourne Law School, The University of Melbourne
+• Professor Ann O’Connell, Melbourne Law School, The University of Melbourne

 • The Hon Justice Tony Pagone, Supreme Court of Victoria